ishine/DualCodec/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1VvUhsDffLdY5TdNuaqlLnYzIoXhvI8MK#scrollTo=Lsos3BK4J-4E)

 ## About
-DualCodec is a low-frame-rate (12.5Hz or 25Hz), semantically-enhanced (with SSL feature) Neural Audio Codec designed for efficient Speech Generation.
+DualCodec is a low-frame-rate (12.5Hz or 25Hz), semantically-enhanced (with SSL feature) Neural Audio Codec designed to extract discrete tokens for efficient speech generation.

 You can check out our paper and our [demo page](https://dualcodec.github.io/).
 The overview of DualCodec system is shown in the following figure: